When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Apps on your telly?
 What larks!
 But you’ll still be using this selection when the novelty wears off

-When revealing a new-gen Apple TV streaming device, Apple CEO Tim Cook bullishly claimed the “future of television is apps”.
-Which is fine – but that was the present of television at the time, if you owned a smart TV or rival telly box.
+We vividly recall during the reveal of one of the Apple TV, Apple CEO Tim Cook bullishly claimed the “future of television is apps”.
+Which is fine – but that was the present of television at the time, if you owned a smart TV or rival streaming device.

-(Note: all apps are universal, meaning they’ll also install on your mobile Apple devices too, unless otherwise stated.)
+(Note: most of these apps are universal, meaning you can also install on your mobile Apple devices too, if you’d like to.)

 In the beforetimes, there was no Amazon Prime Video on Apple TV.
-Then, towards the end of 2017, Apple and Amazon had a big hug and the service finally came to Apple’s black box.
-And it’s all rather nice, especially if until then you’d been slumming it getting your Preacher and Man in the High Castle fix through a cheapo Fire TV stick.
+Finally, towards the end of 2017, Apple and Amazon had a big hug and the service finally came to Apple’s black box.
+And its all rather nice, especially if until then you’d been slumming it getting your Preacher and Man in the High Castle fix through a cheapo Fire TV stick.

 Breathing Zone (£2.99)